chameleon-system/chameleon-base/UPGRADE-6.3.md

 The system now uses Twig 2.x.
 Please have a look at the Twig changelog for required adjustments, but major problems are not expected.

+## Mailer peer security

+The default value of config key `chameleon_system_core:mailer:peer_security` was change from "permissive" to "strict".

 ## TTools::GetModuleLoaderObject Returns New Object

 The method `TTools::GetModuleLoaderObject` now returns a new `TModuleLoader` instance instead of the global module